 It’s a matter of the setting of the scene – he’s there, and she’s there, we are showing him, he looks up and we turn to her, the way she moves is very interesting – she goes far away from the camera then very close to the camera.
 For this same frame, we feel physically the pleasure of being in love.
 Then, in the next scene we cut the music.
 Because it is about the other girl, it’s about Naoko.
 He receives a letter from Naoko.

 In this scene we see him walking, and then he stopped.
-That movement is important, there is something in the letter that stopped him there, to stop to hear the voice of Naoko.
+That movement is important, there is something in the letter that stopped him there.
+It’s a pause before we hear the voice of Naoko.
 All these are enjoyable because it is musical.
 The shooting of the scene is musical.

 In the films of the world, what is the trademark of Asian arthouse movie?
 It is steady frame.
 Stay there and watch it.
 It gives a feeling.
 Because everything can be a movie, it gives you an experience.
 But if all the movies are like this, then you have all the same feeling no matter what the story is about.
 Nothing is treated specifically for the scene, close to the psychology of the character.
 We need to be with them.
 When you make something enjoyable, you need to be very sophisticated, to give something that tastes good, it’s physical.